How To Draw A Volleyball | A Quick And Easy Guide

 Try drawing the volleyball from different angles – side view, above, and below.
 This builds perspective skills.
 Draw a player setting or spiking the ball to show motion and action like a soccer player we drew before.
 Use a kneaded eraser to lighten in highlights and shadows for more realism.
 Outline with a marker or pen, then erase pencil lines for a clean look.

 The possibilities are endless for taking your volleyball drawing to a more advanced level!
-Start simple, practice the techniques, and have fun making it your own unique creation.
+Start simple, practice the techniques, and have fun making it your unique drawing.

 Conclusion